enaburekhan/embedvideosimages/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+There is no special prerequisites to run this project locally navigate inside by typing cd embedvideosimages

 ### Setup
+Clone this repository using git clone git@github.com:enaburekhan/embedvideosimages.git navigate inside by typing cd embedvideosimages

 ### Install
+No installation was required

 ### Usage
+open index.html file within your browser

 ### Run tests
+Running a test is not required.

 ### Deployment